dneise/try_traitlets_for_ctapipe/README.md

 Since they see there configuration at the top, and might totally miss a different configuration at the bottom.
 But it comes even better, wait for the next step.

+# step 10

+Okay, so I removed The "Hekki" name from the config file, to even better show you how a user might miss an ineffective commandline parameter.

+Let's quickly recap:

+    $ ./myapp.py --config=config.py

+Bamms name is simply the default "Bamms name".

+To correctly override the default, we found out in step 9 the user needs to do this:

+    ./myapp.py --config=config.py --Bar.Bamm.name="correct"

+And indeed, Bamms name is now "correct" and the app.config looks like this:

+    {
+        'MyApp': {'config_file': 'config.py'},
+        'Bar': {
+            'Bamm': {
+                'name': 'correct'
+            },
+            'enabled': False
+        },
+        'Foo': {'i': 10}
+    }

+The above configuration from the command line is correct, but the user cannot learn this from the help.

+However, this configuration, which is mentioned in the help, does not work:

+    $ ./myapp.py --config=config.py --Bamm.name="does not work"

+The `app.config` looks like this:

+    {
+        'MyApp': {'config_file': 'config.py'},
+        'Bamm': {'name': 'does not work'},
+        'Foo': {'i': 10},
+        'Bar': {'enabled': False}
+    }

+But **wait** ... look at the `__dict___` of Bamm!

+    self.bamm.__dict__:
+    {'_trait_values': {'name': 'does not work',

+It **was** configured with the new name from the command line, but this should not work!
+We have seen that it does not work, in step 9, where we had set Bamms name in the config file.

+At this moment, I have to lean back and think a bit about what I just learned.